For ACT Students

 (c.)
 Given an initial dataset:

-If the value of a variable is decreased, the total sum of the frequencies and the values of the variable, Σfx of the new dataset will decrease, hence the mean and the standard deviation of the new dataset will decrease.
+If the value of a variable is decreased, the total sum of the frequencies and the values of the

 The mean and standard deviation will decrease.